 How To: Step-By-Step

-- Open the first item in the organically returned list (non-sponsored listings).
+Open the first item in the organically returned list (non-sponsored listings).
 We like to open this link in a new tab in the browser by using the right-mouse-click.
-Either screen shot or print to PDF (whichever looks better) and save the file with a name beginning with the date (ex: 2015-12-06), then the search term (ex: "Building Collapse"), then "01" so it sorts after of this set of files you're about to compile (Example: 2015-12-06 Building Collapse 01.pdf).
+Print the contents of the link to PDF (or sometimes screen shot looks better… But later you’ll need to read and understand the contents so it needs to be complete).
+Save the file with a name beginning with the date (ex: 2015-12-06), then the search term (ex: "Building Collapse"), then "01" so it sorts after of this set of files you're about to compile (Example: 2015-12-06 Building Collapse 01.pdf).

-- Go back to the Google search page and open the second item in the non-sponsored list.
-Either screen shot or print to PDF and save the with a name beginning with the date, then the search term, then "02" (Example: 2015-12-06 Building Collapse 02.pdf).
+Go back to the Google search page and open the second item in the non-sponsored list.
+Print the content to PDF and save the with a name beginning with the date, then the search term, then "02" (Example: 2015-12-06 Building Collapse 02.pdf).